Requirements for approved training and equipment

 In order for us to be able to approve the sprayer, we require that

-- the inspection is performed by an authorised inspector (you will find some of the authorised inspectors in each county under the heading Inspectors of PAE further down on this page)
+- the inspection is performed by an authorised inspector (you will find some of the authorised inspectors in each county under the heading Inspectors of Pesticide Application Equipment further down on this page)

 - the sprayer complies with the requirements in the performance test.